raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 Even though I’m not interested in using Twitter for marketing or identifying influencers, I imagine that some people are.
-In this final vizualization, the top panel shows which non-UC Davis Tweeters retweeted us the most.
+In this final visualization, the top panel shows which non-UC Davis Tweeters retweeted us the most.
 I think this is an indicator of people who have shared values and might be valuable influencers.
 The bottom panel shows which tweets reached the broadest audience, which could be good tweets to